The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Xeno-reproduction

-\textbf{Skepticism of technical solutions to diversity}.
-Some authors point out~\cite{skept-0, skept-1, skept-2} that technical interventions might not be appropriate for what (at its core) is a social justice and inequity problem.
-Better interventions could alternatively focus on institutional change, community participation, or even stopping AI development altogether~\cite{pause-ai} to protect the types of diversity that we care about.
-We recognize that xeno-reproduction could fall into the \textit{solutionism trap}~\cite{fairness-abstraction}.
-We still believe that technical solutions are worth considering alongside other interventions.
+\sectionOrSubsec{Alternative views} \textbf{Skepticism of technical solutions}.
+Some authors argue~\cite{skept-0,skept-1,skept-2,provocation} that technical interventions are inappropriate for what is fundamentally a social justice problem, with speculative artistic practice proposed as a way to imagine paradigms beyond debiasing~\cite{queer-def}.
+Better interventions might focus on institutional change, community participation, or stopping AI development altogether~\cite{pause-ai}.
+Xeno-reproduction risks the same solutionism trap~\cite{fairness-abstraction}.
+We proceed not because technical solutions are sufficient, but because they are one lever among many.